exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 `req~java-scriptclass-option-handling-v1~1`

 The Java parser handler must correctly identify the first `%scriptclass` option and remove only this single instance from the script code.
 Any further occurrences of `%scriptclass` option shall stay in the source script code.
+The value should be handled according to the [Java specification for identifies](https://docs.oracle.com/javase/specs/jls/se7/html/jls-3.html#jls-3.8).

 Needs: dsn